starlingvibes/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display users and their home directories find all empty files and directories in the current directory and sub-directories sorting in byte code order displaying the first character of every line
+display users and their home directories find all empty files and directories in the current directory and sub-directories sorting in byte code order displaying the first character of every line parse based on number of requests